Excel tips and tricks (v7 Feb 2023)

 before the code under test and Timer.Finish

 after the code under test to print the execution time.
 In the class I convert the MicroTimer to milliseconds because for me that is enough.
+And the execution time of the Timer class subs would be negligable.
 For fast code I execute it in a loop of 1000x-1000000x to produce readable results.
 Together with the statements to disable events (see next section about speeding up code) the VBA code for testing execution time becomes:

 Application.ScreenUpdating = False